niksakkas/Machine-Learning-Methods-for-Markowitz-Portfolio-Optimization/README.md

 ## Contents

 The thesis is written on the Machine_Learning_Methods_for_Portfolio_Optimization.pdf file.
-It goes over all our methodologies and models created.
-The rest of the files contain the code used to create and train our models.
-The main files of this code are:
+It goes over theory, literature review and all our methodologies and models created.
+The rest of the files contain the code used to create and train our models:

+ ### 48_Industry_Portfolios_Daily.csv

+ Contains our Dataset

+ ### Functs.ipynb

+ Contains the basic functions of our problem.

+ ### Proximal.ipynb
+ Contains the Proximal Gradient Descent algorithms of our LASSO approach.

+ ### GSSP.ipynb and PGMB.ipynb
+ Contain the Projected Gradient Descent algorithms of the sparse-convex approach.

  ### LSTM.ipynb